wemiibidun/todo_app/README.md

 * [Contact](#contact)

 ## Introduction
-This is a project I did through YouTube to improve on my react skills .
 The aim of this project is create a to do list app using React.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ## Screenshot
 ![Sample image](https://github.com/wemiibidun/quote_api/blob/main/public/quote_api.png)